Pontryagin maximum principle for the deterministic mean field type optimal control problem via the Lagrangian approach: Preliminaries

 Similarly to the finite dimensional case, the boundness of the derivative w.r.t. probability implies the Lipschitz continuity w.r.t. to the Wasserstein distance.
-This property is proved in Proposition~\ref{prop:lipschitz} (see Appendix~\ref{appendix:derivative}).
-Additionally, in that Appendix, we compute the intrinsic derivative for two basic cases and derive the formula for the derivative of the superposition of function defined on the space of measures and the push-forward operation.
+This property is proved in Proposition~\ref{prop:lipschitz} (see~\ref{appendix:derivative}).
+Additionally, in that Appendix, we compute the intrinsic derivative for two basic examples of functionals over measures, and find the Gateaux derivative of a function that depends on a distribution of a random variable.